What does a Phlebotomist do?

 How to become a Phlebotomist?

-- Get a high school diploma or GED.
+- Complete a high school diploma or GED.

-- Complete a phlebotomy training program.
+- Enroll in a phlebotomy training program.

-- Gain practical experience through internships.
+- Gain hands-on experience through internships or clinical rotations.

 - Obtain certification by passing an exam.